 With Bonnie Adie

-Bonnie Adie is inspired by the dialogue between traditional and contemporary embroidery techniques.
-She is also captivated by the dynamics of thread textures and backgrounds.
+Bonnie is inspired by the dialogue between traditional and contemporary embroidery techniques.
+She is also captivated by the potential dynamics of thread textures and backgrounds.
 Bonnie has completed the City and Guilds of London Creative Embroidery and Design course presented by Julia Caprara and the Opus School of Textiles as well as several courses with national and international tutors.
-In 2015 she was stitch consultant to the authors of Textiles of the Banjara.

 Her work has been exhibited in various galleries in British Columbia, England, and the United States.
-She is involved with the North Shore Needle Arts Guild, the Vancouver Guild of Fibre Arts, and she is a founding member of Arrowsmith Needle Arts.
+She is involved with the North Shore Needle Arts Guild and the Vancouver Guild of Fibre Arts and assisted in forming Arrowsmith Needle Arts.
 Bonnie is also a past member and treasurer of fibreEssence.